-Contractor shall notify Contractor's individual and group eEnrollees of the availability of Exchange coverage and potential eligibility for subsidies in the Exchange as required in State and Federal law.
-Contractor shall implement ongoing strategies to identify potential subsidy-eligible individuals,-to educate them about Exchange coverage, and assist them in enrolling in Qualified Health Plans in the Exchange.
+Contractor shall notify Contractor's individual and group enrollees of the availability of Exchange coverage and potential eligibility for subsidies in the Exchange as required in State and Federal law.
+Contractor shall implement ongoing strategies to identify potential subsidy eligible individuals, to educate them about Exchange coverage, and assist them in enrolling in Qualified Health Plans in the Exchange.